mkonda/mkonda.github.io/content/projects/_index.md

 AI-Powered Solutions for Health Sciences.
 We partner with researchers, clinicians, and health organizations to build intelligent systems that advance patient care.

-We've built a few systems:
+We've built a few systems worth highlighting:
 - Esophaguide - a scoring and visualization system for assisted diagnosis
 - An intelligent call schedule builder
 - An Agent Team Framework for building tailored AI agents
+- A graph based data and visualization framework

 ---